material-motion/material-motion/specifications/runtime.md

 ### Step 4: Runtime creates Actors

-The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intention.
+The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intentions.
 The Actor is the specialized mediating agent between Intention and its execution.

 >#### Aside: Intention ↔ Actor association